awasira/emacs-evernote-mode/doc/readme_en.txt

     Login to Evernote.
 The following commands are available only when you login.
     If you execute the following commands without the login, the login prompt will be shown.

+  - *Variable: evernote-usename*

+    An username of your evernote.

   - *Command: evernote-open-note*

     Read an existing note to an Emacs buffer.
 At first, input tags attached to the notes, then input the name of the note on the minibuffer.